Chinese mathematics: Pre-imperial era

-Qin mathematics
+Qin dynasty

 Not much is known about Qin dynasty mathematics, or before, due to the burning of books and burying of scholars, circa 213–210 BC.
 Knowledge of this period can be determined from civil projects and historical evidence.
 The Qin dynasty created a standard system of weights.
 Civil projects of the Qin dynasty were significant feats of human engineering.
-Emperor Qin Shihuang (秦始皇) ordered many men to build large, lifesize statues for the palace tomb along with other temples and shrines, and the shape of the tomb was designed with geometric skills of architecture.
+Emperor Qin Shi Huang ordered many men to build large, life-sized statues for the palace tomb along with other temples and shrines, and the shape of the tomb was designed with geometric skills of architecture.
 It is certain that one of the greatest feats of human history, the Great Wall of China, required many mathematical techniques.
 All Qin dynasty buildings and grand projects used advanced computation formulas for volume, area and proportion.

 Qin bamboo cash purchased at the antiquarian market of Hong Kong by the Yuelu Academy, according to the preliminary reports, contains the earliest epigraphic sample of a mathematical treatise.

-Han mathematics
+Han dynasty

-In the Han Dynasty, numbers were developed into a place value decimal system and used on a counting board with a set of counting rods called chousuan, consisting of only nine symbols with a blank space on the counting board representing zero.
+In the Han dynasty, numbers were developed into a place value decimal system and used on a counting board with a set of counting rods called rod calculus, consisting of only nine symbols with a blank space on the counting board representing zero.
 Negative numbers and fractions were also incorporated into solutions of the great mathematical texts of the period.
-The mathematical texts of the time, the Suàn shù shū and the Jiuzhang suanshu solved basic arithmetic problems such as addition, subtraction, multiplication and division.
+The mathematical texts of the time, the Book on Numbers and Computation and Jiuzhang suanshu solved basic arithmetic problems such as addition, subtraction, multiplication and division.
 Furthermore, they gave the processes for square and cubed root extraction, which eventually was applied to solving quadratic equations up to the third order.
 Both texts also made substantial progress in Linear Algebra, namely solving systems of equations with multiple unknowns.
 The value of pi is taken to be equal to three in both texts.
 However, the mathematicians Liu Xin (d.
 23) and Zhang Heng (78–139) gave more accurate approximations for pi than Chinese of previous centuries had used.
 Mathematics was developed to solve practical problems in the time such as division of land or problems related to division of payment.
 The Chinese did not focus on theoretical proofs based on geometry or algebra in the modern sense of proving equations to find area or volume.
 The Book of Computations and The Nine Chapters on the Mathematical Art provide numerous practical examples that would be used in daily life.